slarse/rut/README.md

     - Currently does not attempt to identify renamed files
     - Accepts the `--porcelain` flag to output in a format that is easier to parse
 * `diff`
-    - Complete with context lines and color output!
+    - Complete with context lines, chunk headers and color output!
     - Can only compare the worktree to the index
-    - Does not yet indicate where in the file revisions a diff hunk is located

 ## Upcoming features